-Safraz W. Ishmael specializes in resolving technology-related disputes, with a particular emphasis on complex patent, trade secret, copyright, and trademark litigation.
+Safraz Ishmael is a litigator specializing in technology-related disputes, with a particular emphasis on complex patent, trade secret, copyright, and trademark litigation.
 He holds a graduate degree in physics, and undergraduate degrees in physics and computer science.

 Safraz represents some of the world’s major technology companies in intellectual property disputes, including Mitsubishi Electric, Panasonic Corporation, Sony Corporation, U.S. Philips, and Scheidt and Bachmann.
 Safraz represents his clients in all phases of the trial and appeal process in federal courts throughout the country, as well as in the United States International Trade Commission and in inter partes review proceedings at the United States Patent and Trademark Office.

-In recognition of his legal practice, Safraz was named a Massachusetts “Rising Star” by Super Lawyers Magazine, and was featured by the national publication Law360 as a “Minority Powerbroker.”
+In recognition of his legal practice, Safraz was selected for inclusion in the Best Lawyers in America 2019 guide, and he was featured by the national legal publication Law360 as a “Minority Powerbroker.”
+Safraz was also named a Massachusetts “Rising Star” by Super Lawyers Magazine.
 He has been quoted and/or appeared in such publications as the Boston Globe, Boston Business Journal, Law360, National Law Journal, IP Frontline, and Massachusetts Lawyers Weekly.

 Safraz has extensive experience representing clients in patent and trade secret disputes concerning a broad range of technologies, including internet services and systems, computer software, network protocols, network switches, smart phones, embedded systems, authentication systems, GPS navigation systems, cellular telecommunications protocols, voice recognition systems, digital television systems, digital data compression, semiconductor manufacturing systems, lasers, fiber optic systems, medical diagnostic devices, surgical devices, engine systems, and general mechanical systems.